 And then, Vidur was in the third Grade with the project he’s holding below: Supposed to be a Zoo with pictures collaged together.
 This would be year 2005

-Third Grade, again, below, I think!
-It is a picture depicting Lord Krishna conquering the demoness Putana.
+From around the third grade, this is a sketch depicting Lord Krishna conquering the demoness Putana.
 Long story!

 Here is a picture of Recycled water bottles at our local mall.